Elango-Sagravia/geo-politics/outstatic/content/articles/what-is-buryatia.md

 ![Ivolginsky Datsan monastery in Ulan Ude with colorful traditional architecture.](/images/ivolginsky-datsan-monastery-g4OD.png)

-source-*Ivolginsky Datsan monastery in Ulan Ude.
+*source-Ivolginsky Datsan monastery in Ulan Ude.
 Source: Igor Puh*

 The land is a religious smorgasbord of Buddhism, Russian Orthodoxy, and traditional shamanism.
 At the same time, a sizable number of people also claim to be irreligious.
 Along with Tuva and Kalmykia, Buryatia is one of the prominent Buddhist regions in Russia.